baezortega/mutree/README.md

 * __Custom RAxML options for ancestral sequence reconstruction (`-a` option).__ This allows personalizing the ASR settings, which consist of a GTR substitution model plus a Gamma model of rate heterogeneity by default (see pipeline description below).
 Custom options must be specified as a single string within quotes, and must include all the required options for running RAxML, __except__ for the options `-f`, `-s`, `-n`, `-w` and `-T`, which cannot be used.

+* __Perform tree inference and rooting only (`-f` option).__ If this option is specified, only the first three steps of the pipeline will be run.
+Thus, in this case, it is not necessary to provide a gene table via `-g`, and there is also no need for the input alignment (`-i`) to be composed of coding sequences (unless the rest of the pipeline is to be run afterwards).
+This option does not require any arguments.

 Following from this, the muttree command should look similar to the example below: